ropensci-archive/roweb2/content/blog/2018-04-03-hydroscoper.md

 ### Some final thoughts

 Hydrology is being transformed by a plethora[[^2]] of data.
 These are coming from satellites in space, gauging stations in streams, wells in the subsurface, online weather stations, and many more sources.
-What is really exciting is that using open source software, such as [R](https://cran.r-project.org/),  Hydrologic Processes can be modeled in a convenient,  reproducible, and transparent way using the Data Science paradigm[[^3]] and the rOpenSci [orama](https://ropensci.org/about/)[[^4]].
+What is really exciting is that using open source software, such as [R](https://cran.r-project.org/),  Hydrologic Processes can be modeled in a convenient,  reproducible, and transparent way using the Data Science paradigm and the [rOpenSci](https://ropensci.org/about/) orama[[^3]].

 ### Future developments